 Prerequisites and Placement Testing

 Prerequisites (eligibility requirements) are stated after each course description.
 A student who fails the first course in a sequence may not register for the succeeding course unless the prerequisite course has been successfully repeated or the student has the permission of the instructor.
-All placement testing not done during regularly scheduled student orientation will be done by Academic Advising.
+All placement testing not done during regularly scheduled student orientation will be done by Academic Advising and Registration.

 Application to Major and Minor